-The general minimum institutional entry requirements can be viewed on our webpages: www.newman.ac.uk/study/entry-requirements

-8.2 Applicants with UK qualifications
+The general minimum institutional entry requirements can be viewed on our webpages: www.newman.ac.uk/study/entry-requirements b.
+Applicants with UK qualifications c.
+Applicants with non-UK qualifications d.
+Applicants who are returning to education

-Newman University relies on the UCAS Tariff to frame entry requirements or offers and to arrive at equivalences between qualifications.
+Birmingham Newman University relies on the UCAS Tariff to frame entry requirements or offers and to arrive at equivalences between qualifications.